zolawarudo/useful_codes/Air Quality Index Project /README.md

 Disclaimers:

 The project was inspired by the following paper: \
-M. A. Zoran R,., S., Savastru, D., M. Savastru, Marina. & N., Tautan.
+M. A. Zoran, R., S., Savastru, D., M. Savastru, Marina. & N., Tautan.
 Assessing the relationship between surface levels of PM2.5 and PM10 particulate matter impact on COVID-19 in Milan, Italy

 Covid data are taken from:
 https://github.com/pcm-dpc/COVID-19